Who gets diabetic retinopathy?

 In diabetes mellitus blood sugar levels are poorly controlled and can become too high.
 This can damage the small blood vessels at the back of the eye in the retina leading to bleeding and leakage of blood and fluid which may obscure vision.
 Early changes in the retina are known as background diabetic retinopathy and no treatment is indicated.
 The two main causes of reduced vision from diabetic retinopathy are:

 Diabetic maculopathy – this is when the central area of the retina (macula) becomes swollen, vision is reduced.
 Laser treatment or injection with a medication called anti-VEGF (vascular endothelial growth factors) (eg. Lucentis, Eylea, Iluvien) into the eye is required to reduce the leakage to improve vision and prevent deterioration.

 Proliferative diabetic retinopathy – tiny new blood vessels can grow on the surface of the retina and bleed into the vitreous jelly that fills the back of the eye (vitreous haemorrhage), leading to severe loss of vision.

 Can diabetic retinopathy be treated?

-Yes but most cases just needs regular observation in clinic.
+Yes, but most cases just need regular observation in clinic.
 Treatment in some patients are as follows:

 How do I know if I diabetic retinopathy?